 In this session, we will practice process thinking questions.
 These are based on the second principle of dialectical thinking: constant change.
 These thinking questions create insight into how something moves toward something else and, thus how we can recognize a subject’s history.
 We also invite you to reflect on how your perspective on the past, present, and future determines your process perspective.
 This begins by pointing out how something comes into being, how an antithesis follows a thesis and can then be brought to a synthesis, what patterns of development are involved, and how from different dynamics of development, the same thing can evolve differently.

 Afternoon: Cohesion Thinking: How is the ‘one’ connected to the ‘other’?
 What does the relationship look like?

 In this session, we will practice metamorphosis thinking questions.
 These are based on the fourth principle of dialectical thinking, namely metamorphosis, and transformation.
 One encounters transformational processes early on when a caterpillar’s growth into a butterfly is explained in biology class.
 The word metamorphosis means that something radically changes shape.
-In today’s business world, the word transformation is often used as a synonym for change and preferably change through a simple roadmap.
+In today’s business world, the word transformation is often used as a synonym for change, preferably through a simple roadmap.
 Thinking metamorphically, however, requires being able to: